-An SMSF term deposit is a type of bank account designed to help you build your savings for retirement.
-Unlike ordinary term deposit accounts, which are designed to be opened by individuals or businesses, these accounts are specifically tailored for SMSFs.
+An SMSF term deposit is a type of savings account designed to help build your savings for retirement.
+They work in much the same way as normal term deposit accounts, however they're designed specifically for self-managed super funds, not everyday individual customers.

-If you wish to apply for an SMSF term deposit, you will need to be a member of a complying SMSF.
-This means you will need to be part of an SMSF with individuals as the fund trustees, or where a company is the trustee and each fund member is a director of that company.
+If you wish to apply for an SMSF term deposit, you'll need to be a member of a complying SMSF.
+This means you'll need to be part of an SMSF with individuals as the fund trustees, or where a company is the trustee and each fund member is a director of that company.

 Some banks will also place limits on the number of trustees a fund can have.
-For example, to be eligible to open a UBank SMSF term deposit you will need to be a member of an SMSF with a maximum of two individual trustees or a corporate trustee with no more than two directors.
+For example, a bank may stipulate that to be eligible to open a Ubank SMSF term deposit you will need to be a member of an SMSF with a maximum of 2 individual trustees or a corporate trustee with no more than 2 directors.

 The documents you need to supply when opening an SMSF term deposit will vary depending on whether your SMSF has an individual or corporate trustee structure.
 For SMSFs with individual trustees you will need to provide a certified copy of the relevant sections of the SMSF trust deed that clearly state: